Coleman Street

-Coleman Street is one of the 25 ancient wards of the City of London, England, and lies on the City's northern boundary with the London Borough of Islington.
+Coleman Street is one of the 25 ancient wards of the City of London, situated on the City's northern boundary with the London Borough of Islington.

-The ward, which includes land lying on either side of the former city wall, takes its name from a road linking Gresham Street with the London Wall road.
+The ward, which includes land lying on either side of London's former city wall, takes its name from a road linking Gresham Street and London Wall.

 The ward

-Modern ward boundary changes, particularly those of 2003, have much altered the extent of city wards, so that many no longer closely correlate to their historic areas.
+Modern ward boundary changes, particularly those of 2003, much altered the extent of City wards, so that many no longer closely correlate to their historic areas.

-Coleman Street is a very busy ward, it has its own long established ward club and newsletter.
+Coleman Street is a very busy ward, having its own long established ward club and newsletter.

 Etymology

 The ward takes its name from Coleman Street, which took its name from the charcoal burners who occupied the area in medieval times.

 Historic ward

-Traditional extent of the City of London Wards.
+Traditional extent of the City Wards.

-The first mention of the ward appears to have been in 1130, but at that time it was common practice to use the name of the ward Alderman to refer to the ward.
+The first mention of the ward appears to have been in 1130, but at that time it was common practice to refer to the Ward by the name of its Alderman.
 In the 1130 survey, Coleman Street Ward is thought to correspond to Warda Haconis.

 The ward contains areas both outside and inside the line of the City's former defensive walls.
 There was no local gate through the wall until Moorgate, previously a small postern, was built in 1511.
 Abraham Cowley's 1661 Restoration comedy The Cutter of Coleman Street refers to the area.